-On March 19, 2015, a man filed suit against Biomet Orthopedics, Inc. in the U.S. District Court for the Northern District of Indiana.
+On March 19, 2015, a man filed suit against Biomet Orthopedics, Inc. in the United States District Court for the Northern District of Indiana.
 The plaintiff asserts personal damages occurred after he received a metal-on-metal hip implant manufactured by Biomet.

 In the suit, the plaintiff states that he received the Magnum Total Hip Arthroplasty System in 2007.
 The suit alleges that, subsequent to the 2007 surgery, friction and wear resulted in the release of chromium and cobalt into the man’s bloodstream.

-In September 2014, blood tested confirmed that elevated levels of cobalt and chromium in the patient.
-Due to the results of the blood tests, the surgeon advised the patient that the hip implant system would require removal.
+In September 2014, blood tests confirmed elevated levels of cobalt and chromium in the patient.
+Due to the results of the blood tests, the surgeon advised the patient that the hip implant system be removed.
 Revision surgery was then performed.

-Specifically, the suit alleges that the defendant is guilty of negligence, breach of warranty, breach of implied warranties and strict products liability.
-The plaintiff is seeking compensation for medical expenses and pain-and-suffering.
+Specifically, the suit alleges that the defendant is guilty of negligence, breach of warranty, breach of implied warranties, and strict products liability.
+The plaintiff is seeking compensation for medical expenses as well as pain and suffering.